10 Law Internships for High School Students

 Eligibility: High school juniors and seniors who live and attend school in Brooklyn

 If you feel like you have exhausted all options, check if your local bar association does a high school internship!
-They probably will also have something in store.
+They might have something in store.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a Ph.D. student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.